thecodingwhale/cv-processor/README.md

 2. Save all results to an organized output directory
 3. Generate a markdown report comparing performance and results
 4. Track processing time for benchmarking purposes
+5. Include both AI-determined and user-expected emptiness percentages in the report when `--expected-total-fields` is used

 The output will be saved to: `output/CVName_YYYY-MM-DD_HH-MM-SS/`